BrokenSwing/Comixaire/specifications/usecases/employee-crud/README.md

 #### Create an employee

 The system requests that an administrator enters the employee information.
 This includes:
-* FirstName
-* Lastname
-* Phone
-* Address
-* Birth date
-* Date of hire
+* Name
-* ...
+* Password

-Once an administrator provides the requested information, the system generates and assigns a unique employee id number to the employee.
-The employee are added to the system.
+Once an administrator provides the requested information, the employee is added and the system display a success notification.

-The system provides an administrator with the new employee id.

 #### Read an employee

-* The system requests that an administrator enters the employee id.
+* The system requests the employee id.
-* An administrator enters the employee id.
-The system retrieves and displays the employee information.
+* The system retrieves and displays the employee information.

 #### Update an employee

-* The system requests that an administrator enters the employee id.
+* The system requests the employee id.
-* An administrator enters the employee id.
-The system retrieves and displays the employee information.
+* The system retrieves and displays the employee information.
 * An administrator makes the desired changes to the employee information.
 This includes any of the information specified in the Create an employee sub-flow.
-* Once an administrator updates the necessary information, the system updates the employee record with the updated information.
+* Once an administrator updates the necessary information, the system updates the employee record with the updated information and display a success notification.

 #### Deleted an employee

-* The system requests that an administrator enters the employee id.
+* The system requests the employee id.
-* An administrator enters the document id.
-The system retrieves and displays the employee information.
+* The system retrieves and displays the employee information.
+* Administrator click on delete button.
 * The system prompts an administrator to confirm the deletion of the employee.
 * An administrator verifies the deletion.
-* The system removes the employee from the system.
+* The system removes the employee from the system and display a success notification

 ### Alternative Flows